o3de/o3de.org/content/docs/user-guide/visualization/animation/animation-editor/blending-blend-n.md

 1. Create a [blend tree](/docs/user-guide/visualization/animation/animation-editor/creating-blend-trees.md).

-1. Double\-click the blend tree node that you created.
+1. Double-click the blend tree node that you created.

 1. Select the **Anim Graph Palette** tab and then select the **Blending** tab.